How to stop smoking

 How best to use it

-Bupropion is generally less effective than Varenicline (Champix), or using two forms of Nicotine Replacement Therapy (e.g. combining the nicotine patch with nicotine gum).
-But if NRT and Varenicline haven’t worked for you in the past, Bupropion tablets (Zyban) may be worth a shot.
+Bupropion is generally less effective than using two forms of Nicotine Replacement Therapy (e.g. combining the nicotine patch with nicotine gum).
+But if NRT hasn’t worked for you in the past, Bupropion tablets (Zyban) may be worth a shot.

 This 1mg fresh mint flavour mouth spray gets to work on cravings in 60 seconds.
 One dispenser contains 150 sprays of 1mg nicotine per spray.
 Spraying 1-2 sprays of Quickmist into the mouth is equivalent to one cigarette.